decker-edu/decker/readme.md

     $ decker server
     ```

-    and make some changes to the Markdown files. `example-deck.md` contains the source code for a slide deck that explains most of the features supported.
+    and make some changes to the Markdown files. `example-deck.md` contains the source code for a slide deck that is supposed to (someday) explain most of the features supported.

 -   `decker clean`